 By default, Storybook will render a free text input for the

-This works as long as you type a valid string into the auto-generated text control, but it's not the best UI for picking a color.
-Let’s replace it with Storybook’s color picker component.
+This works as long as you type a valid string into the auto-generated text control, but it's not the best UI for our scenario, given that the component only accepts

 We can specify which controls get used by declaring a custom argType for the